H # 10, Main Park Road, Near Such TV Chattha Bakhtawar Islamabad

 People inject, sniff, snort, or smoke heroin.
 Some people mix heroin with crack cocaine, a practice called speedballing.

-Researchers are studying the long-term effects of opioid addiction on the brain.
-Studies have shown some loss of the brain’s white matter associated with heroin use, which may affect decision-making, behavior control, and responses to stressful situations
+Researchers are still working on investigating the long term effects of opioid addiction on the brain.
+Studies have revealed a loss of the brain’s white matter over time.